ChrisIossa/Embedded-Systems-Projects/README.md

 # Embedded-Systems-Projects
-A repo to store files associated with Fall 2017 CS298 Classwork and Homework
+A repo to store Fall 2017 CS298 Classwork and Homework projects